Same-sex marriage in France: 2012–2013 bill

+Passage and promulgation

 During his campaign for the 2012 presidential election, Socialist Party candidate François Hollande declared his support for same-sex marriage and adoption by same-sex couples, including them as one of his campaign's 60 government commitments.
 On 6 May 2012, Hollande won the election and promised to pass same-sex marriage legislation before the spring of 2013.
 On 17 June, Hollande's party won an absolute majority in the National Assembly, followed by an announcement by government spokesperson Najat Vallaud-Belkacem that a same-sex marriage bill would be adopted in spring 2013 at the latest.
 On 3 July, in his first speech in front of the newly elected assembly, Prime Minister Jean-Marc Ayrault announced that marriage and adoption for all couples would be a reality "in the first semester of 2013".
 The draft bill was submitted to the French Parliament on 7 November 2012.

 On 2 February 2013, the National Assembly approved the first article of the same-sex marriage bill by 249 votes to 97; the debate took several days as opponents introduced more than 5,000 amendments to the bill in order to slow down its passage.
+La Manif pour tous also organised large-scale demonstrations against the law.
 On 12 February, the National Assembly approved the bill as a whole in a 329–229 vote and sent it to the Senate.
 The Senate started debating the bill on 4 April 2013 and five days later approved its first article in a 179–157 vote.
-On 12 April, the Senate approved the bill with minor amendments in a 171–165 vote.
+On 12 April, it approved the bill with minor amendments in a 171–165 vote.
 The Senate version of the marriage bill was adopted by the National Assembly on 23 April 2013 in a 331–225 vote.

-The opposition Union for a Popular Movement (UMP) party immediately filed a challenge against the law with the Constitutional Council.
-On 17 May 2013, the Council declared the law constitutional.
-The same day, President François Hollande promulgated the bill, which was officially published on 18 May 2013 in the Journal Officiel de la République Française.
-The first official same-sex wedding ceremony took place on 29 May in the city of Montpellier between Vincent Autin and Bruno Boileau.
-The ceremony was conducted by Mayor Hélène Mandroux.